 Aspirin Works with Certain Tests

 This is only an effective tactic for tests based on EMIT assay.
-It is a cheap test that involves the use of a strip dipped in a urine sample and is normally used for initial screening.
+It is a cheap test that involves the use of a strip dipped in a urine sample and is typically used for initial screening.
 A 1994 study by Wagener, Linder, and Valdes, published in Clinical Chemistry, showed that aspirin interferes with the EMIT assay by reducing its signals and helping to mask drug traces.

 An adulterant is a substance added to urine to destroy or mask THC metabolites to provide a negative test result.
-While there are dozens of adulterants purported to work, only a small number are potentially effective.
+While there are dozens of adulterants purported to work, only a small number are potentially valid.
 Iodine could destroy morphine, for example, but is less effective on THC.

 Papain is an enzyme in papaya that, when added to a urine sample, reduces the concentration of weed metabolites by 50%.
 As well as working for initial and confirmation screening, papain is undetectable by standard adulteration tests.